H&M will turn your ratty old T-shirt into a brand new sweater

 The machine in the Drottninggatan store is, in fact, a replica of the real recycling system that has just been developed.
 “For this, we really need the customer to be involved in the process,” says Erik Bang, innovation lead at the H&M Foundation, which invests in sustainable technology for the entire fashion industry.
 “We’ve built this machine as a miniaturized version of a real process to show customers how crucial they are to the process.”

 Right now, 87% of the material in clothes ends up incinerated or in a landfill after its final use, according to the Ellen MacArthur Foundation, a leading sustainability nonprofit; the rest tends to be used in things such as rags, insulation materials, and mattress stuffing.
 Only 1% of the material used to produce clothes is recycled into new clothing.
 Not only is this environmentally devastating—it also represents a loss of more than $100 billion worth of materials every year.
-H&M, in particular, is one of the worst offenders of fast fashion—in 2018 it said it had $4.3 billion worth of inventory that was unsellable and had to be burned.
+H&M, in particular, is one of the worst offenders of fast fashion—in 2018 it said it had $4.3 billion worth of unsold inventory.
 The company has made previous efforts to position itself as a sustainability leader but has come under fire for being deliberately vague.

 “Several years ago, we realized we needed to invest heavily in fabric recycling, but one major stopgap would be collecting enough discarded clothes to make this work at scale,” says Bang.